adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 In case you wondered:
 The PostgreSQL DB can be easily started with "docker run --name postgres-db -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres" and the DB and user simply created with "CREATE DATABASE ..." and "CREATE USER ...".

-We need to configure an alternative datasource which will be used when unittesting our application (src/test/resources/application.yml):
+We need to configure an alternative datasource which will be used when unit testing our application (src/test/resources/application.yml):
 ```
 spring.datasource:
   driver-class-name=org.h2.Driver